 Founded by clarinettist, improviser and composer Paweł Szamburski in conjunction with two other unconventional musicians: Tomasz Pokrzywiński (cello) and Michał Górczyński (contrabass clarinet).
 This unusual combination of instruments creates a unique, completely new timbre, which has become the characteristic feature of Bastarda’s style.

-The Trio has been praised for creating their own musical language, which has become the tool for reinterpreting early music.
-Chorales, motets and litanies are merely starting points for improvisation and new compositions; rich counterpoint of early polyphony implodes into minimalism; the “alla bastarda” method finds its way in a new context.
-That way musical traditions of the past morph into A modern, original and personal artistic voice.
+The Trio has been praised for inventing their own musical language, which has become the tool for creating new music – taking inspiration from a wide array of sources – from the so-called „early music”, through 18th and 19th century Hasidic sacred songs, to traditional music of Portugal, Poland, Lithuania and Belarus.
+For Bastrada, all these musical genres become merely starting points for improvisation and new compositions – the early Baroque method of “alla bastarda” finds its way in a new context.
+That way musical traditions of the past morph into a modern, original and personal artistic voice.

 Download info (pdf file)